Terms and conditions

 - the accuracy or content of material on this register

 - any loss you incur in connection with your use of these services, including any costs and expenses.

-Visitors to this website should take specific advice from qualified, professional people before undertaking any action as a result of information accessed on this website.
+Visitors to this website (including the register itself) should seek professional advice before undertaking any action as a result of information accessed on this website.

 Your commitment to us

 In accepting these terms and conditions, you agree to:

 - ensure the information you manage on the register is kept accurate and up to date

 - not knowingly or recklessly use, or attempt to use, any of our services for a purpose for which it wasn't intended, including any unlawful purpose

 - notify our Business Service Centre immediately if you know, or have reason to believe, that there has been, or is about to be, fraudulent or other unlawful use of any of our services.